toddcf/illegal-dice-game/README.md

 - Add link to my portfolio.
 - Add link to my GitHub.
 - Add gameplay instructions to HTML.
-- Add an input field to the HTML where players can set the winning score.
-(Look up .value property in JavaScript.)
 - Make the game have TWO dice.
 The player's current score is set to zero if either of the dice rolls a 1.
 (Use HTML and CSS to position the two dice.)